TIBCOSoftware/mashling-recipes/README.md

 		      }
 	    ]
 	  }
-4. Open the front-envoy.json file and add your new service routes alongside the other routes
+4. Open the front-envoy.json file and add your new service routes alongside the other routes.
+Relevant file section is given below

 		"virtual_hosts": [
         {